-Halibut fishing on Vancouver Island in Nootka Sound and Esperanza Inlets showcase some of the most consistent bottom fishing anywhere on Vancouver Island, with many guests choosing our region for the fantastic halibut, ling cod, rockfish, and yellow eye fishing opportunities.
+Halibut fishing on Vancouver Island in Nootka Sound and Esperanza Inlets showcase some of the most consistent bottom fishing anywhere on Vancouver Island, with many guests choosing our region for the fantastic halibut, ling cod, and Pacific rock fish opportunities.

 Our region of Vancouver Island offers a long halibut fishing season from March until October.
 Most of our halibut are caught in the open ocean outside of Nootka Sound and Esperanza Inlets.
 These baitfish-filled offshore banks offer fantastic halibut fishing grounds all season long.
 Anglers often target areas such as Estevan Point, Bajo Reef, Maquinna Point and many other of the numerous underwater structures, ridgelines, drop-offs, and reefs in the area.
 The fish frequent depths as shallow as 110 feet and down to as deep as 300 feet of water, although they are sometimes found in even shallower water.

 The three most widely used halibut fishing techniques are anchoring, drifting, and slow-trolling.
 Our guides usually anchor and bounce bait on the bottom, which creates a scent trail and is extremely effective.
 This technique involves using a special ring-and-float anchoring system.
 Once the bait is in the water, it is a matter of waiting the halibut out.
 Patience is key.
 Once you get a hit, things get very exciting, very fast.
 Halibut are huge fighters and bringing one in is an experience you’ll never forget.